teliver/teliver-android/README.md

 Teliver.init(this,"TELIVER_KEY");
 ```

-> Note: Obtain the Teliver key from the dashboard, Use `TLog.setVisible(true);`to enable logging for development.
+> Note: Obtain the Teliver key from the dashboard https://app.teliver.io, Use `TLog.setVisible(true);`to enable logging for development.

 * Next, setup the transmission  for the operator app for whom the location has to be tracked.